 Most companies prefer their teachers to have a clear and expressive space behind them for the students to look at.
 Remember: most online teachers are teaching English to children.
 That means bright and colourful backgrounds, a well-lit room, maybe a whiteboard or a blank wall to stick things on (like images and keywords).

-You need to curate your space.
-It is not for you; it’s for your students.
+You need to curate your space to be a good learning enviroment for your students.